Peter Farrell (footballer, born 1957): Playing career

-Farrell played for Ormskirk, before turning professional at Third Division Bury in 1975.
+Farrell played for Ormskirk before turning professional at Third Division Bury in 1975.
 Under Bobby Smith, the "Shakers" posted mid-table finishes in 1975–76 and 1976–77, before continuing to finish an equally uneventful 1977–78 campaign in mid-table under the management of Bob Stokoe.
-During his three years at the club Farrell made 54 league appearances, scoring nine goals.
+During his three years at the club, Farrell made 54 league appearances and scored nine goals.

 Farrell joined Dennis Butler's Port Vale for a then-club record fee of £40,000 in November 1978.
 He became a regular in the Fourth Division side, but was soon 'castigated' by Vale fans.
 He finished 1978–79 with four goals in 29 games.
-The "Valiants" avoided finishing second-from-bottom in 1979–80 following two wins in the final two games of the campaign – despite this Farrell scored five goals in 33 games, and Vale won in each of the five games in which he scored.
+The "Valiants" avoided finishing second-from-bottom in 1979–80 following two wins in the final two games of the campaign – despite this, Farrell scored five goals in 33 games.
+Vale won in each of the five games in which he scored.
 There was also a managerial merry-go-round at Vale Park, as Butler was replaced by Alan Bloor and then John McGrath.
 Farrell made thirty appearances in 1980–81, scoring twice, but found himself dropped by McGrath in February.

 He went on loan to Third Division Doncaster Rovers in August 1981 and Second Division Shrewsbury Town in October of that year.
-However, he did not make a league appearances for either side, and played just four games for Vale in 1981–82.
+However, he did not make a league appearance for either side and played just four games for Vale in 1981–82.
 He was given a free transfer in May 1982, and signed with Rochdale.

 Under manager Peter Madden, the "Dale" finished 1982–83 outside of the re-election zone on goal difference, after Blackpool were deducted two points.
 Rochdale finished third-from-bottom in 1983–84 under new manager Jimmy Greenhoff, but their peers voted them back into the Football League.
-The club improved under Vic Halom's stewardship, and finished seventeenth in 1984–85, still only three points above the re-election zone.
-During these difficult times Farrell played 73 league games, hitting seventeen goals.
+The club improved under Vic Halom's stewardship and finished 17th in 1984–85, still only three points above the re-election zone.
+Farrell played 73 league games during these difficult times, hitting 17 goals.

 He joined Crewe Alexandra for the 1985–86 campaign, playing 28 league games for Dario Gradi's side, scoring four goals.
-He then moved to Sweden before he switched to Frank Upton's Icelandic outfit IBK Keflavík, playing 25 games in the Úrvalsdeild, scoring four goals.
+He then moved to Sweden before he switched to Frank Upton's Icelandic club IBK Keflavík, playing 25 games in the Úrvalsdeild, scoring four goals.
 He later flew to Scotland to play three games for Hamilton Academical.
-After playing for APOEL in Cyprus, he retired after a spell with English non-league side Barrow.
+After playing for APOEL in Cyprus, he retired after a spell with English non-League side Barrow.